 - (I) PERSONAL ACCOUNTS: These accounts show the transactions with customers, suppliers, money lenders, the banks and the owner.
-Personal accounts can take the following forms: - (a) Natural Personal Accounts: The term natural persons means persons who are the creation of God.
-For example proprietor's account or the account of say, Naresh a customer or supplier. - (b) Artificial Personal Accounts: These accounts include accounts of corporate bodies or institutions which are recognized as persons in business dealings.
+Personal accounts can take the following forms: - (a) Natural Personal Accounts: The term natural persons means human beings who are the creation of God.
+For example, Naresh a customer or supplier. - (b) Artificial Personal Accounts: These accounts include accounts of corporate bodies or institutions which are recognized as persons in business dealings.
 For example, any limited company's account, bank account, insurance company's account, any firm's account, any club's account, etc. - (c) Representative Personal Accounts: These are accounts which represent a certain person or group of persons.
 In books, the names of the parties will appear.
 Since these accounts are many in number but are of the same nature, they are added and put under a common title.
 For example, salary is outstanding towards 15 employees, the amount may be shown against one name 'Salary Outstanding' representing all the 15 employees.
-Interest outstanding, rent receivable are other such examples. - (II) REAL ACCOUNTS: Real accounts may be of the following types: - (a) Tangible Real Accounts: These are accounts of such things as are tangible i.e. can be seen, touched or felt physically.
+Interest outstanding, capital account, rent receivable, prepaid expenses and income received in advance are other such examples.

+- (II) REAL ACCOUNTS: Real account normally belongs to the property of the business and may be of the following types: - (a) Tangible Real Accounts: These are accounts of such things as are tangible i.e. can be seen, touched or felt physically.
 Examples- land, building, furniture, cash etc.